AbugaAroni/DjangoIp3/README.md

 Users can see their profiles with all their pictures and information and projects.
 Users can view projects.
 Users can rate projects.
+API endpoints available to access the users on the application and the profiles available as well.

 ### Limitations
 Some user stories were not implemented.
 Namely responsitivity.